Post Graduate Studies

 Mendeley Guides

-With Zotero you can:
+With Zotero, you can:

-- Manage, categorize into collections, and organize
+- Manage, categorise into collections, and organise

 - Cite sources “in-text” as you write and create reference lists in most styles (e.g., APA, MLA, Chicago, Vancouver, etc.)

-- Attach PDF’s, images, web page snapshots, reading notes, and more to citations in your collection
+- Attach PDFs, images, web page snapshots, reading notes, and more to citations in your collection

-Turnitin Anti- Plagiarism Software
+Turnitin Anti-Plagiarism Software

-- Turnitin Guides for Students and Staff
+Turnitin Guides for Students and Staff

 The MSU Library Research Support Section